forbiddenscholar/ArtExtract-Experiments/Foundational Modules/README.md

 ## dataset.py
 This script will include a custom PyTorch Dataset class specifically for the 2024 MSI dataset that will load the RGB image as 3 channels, the 8 separate MS images and stack them into a single [8, H, W] tensor and will return the paired (RBG, MSI) tensors.

+Successfully returns the RGB and MSI tensor pairs !!!

 ## generate_masks.py